apnadkarni/blt/man/picture.rst

     **-file** *fileName*
      Reads the TIFF file from *fileName*.

+    **-tags** *varName*
+      Specifies the name of a TCL array variable to contain the tags found in the TIFF input.
+If *varName* is "", tags are not parsed.
+      The default is "".

 *imageName* **export tif** ?\ *switches* ... ?
     Exports *imageName* into TIFF data.
 If no **-file** or **-data** switch